doug-gainey/magic-resume-generator/DEVELOPER.md

    Your new resume will now be reachable at http://localhost:5173/resume/template-name.

-4. Export resumes with `npm run export`.
+4. Export resume with `npm run export --template=template-name`.

 5. Add the template name to the templates array in `src/pages/Home.vue`: